DanielSaccardo/Docker-compose-services/nextcloud/README.md

     sudo nano config.php
     ```

-- Here add/modify these parameters:
+- Here if using reverse proxy add/modify these parameters, else skip to the next point:

    ```sh
     'trusted_domains' =>